microsoft/bedrock/gitops/azure-devops/README.md

 * [Azure DevOps](ADORepos.md)
 * [GitHub](GitHubRepos.md)

-### 2. Create an Azure DevOps Build Pipeline
+### 2. Create an Orchestration Pipeline

-Configuration of an [Azure Pipelines Build](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?toc=/azure/devops/pipelines/toc.json&bc=/azure/devops/boards/pipelines/breadcrumb/toc.json&view=azure-devops) is necessary.
+Configuration of an [Azure Pipelines Build](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/key-pipelines-concepts?toc=/azure/devops/pipelines/toc.json&bc=/azure/devops/boards/pipelines/breadcrumb/toc.json&view=azure-devops) is necessary for orchestration.
 We provide a YAML configration file in the sample HLD repository that performs the following behaviors:

 + On a pull request (pre push to master) will execute a simple validation on proposed changes to infrastructure definition in the HLD repo.